 At the start of a tenant’s stay, the property manager should request them to fill out an inventory.
 After this has been dealt with, property managers will still be the first contact for any other problems that come up.
 They could include things like:

-• Furniture (if it is a furnished apartment) or parts of the flat breaking.
+Furniture (if it is a furnished apartment) or parts of the home requiring maintenance.

 The property manager should decide whether the issue was the tenant’s fault or not, and if not, arrange for the repairs to come out of the property budget.